1delta-DAO/docs/api/margin/leverage.md

     address(USDC),// underlying USDC
     address(MORPHO_BLUE) // the Morpho Blue address
 );
 ```

+---

 ## Meta Swap

-The mata swap follows the same approach as described in [External Call](../external-call.md).
+The meta swap follows the same approach as described in [External Call](../external-call.md).

-The difference is that we skip the manual transfer as we already facilitated that in the borrow.
+The difference here is that we skip the manual transfer step, because the funds are already transferred during the borrow.

 ```Solidity
 // create the call for the forwarder
 // the target can e.g. be the 1inch aggregation router bytes memory callForwarderCall  = abi.encodePacked(